 FIPS 140-2 requires that the module perform self-tests to ensure the integrity of the module and the correctness of the cryptographic functionality at start up.
 In addition, the noise source feeding the random bit generator requires continuous verification.
-The module runs all required module self-tests pertaining to the firmware.
-This self-test is invoked automatically when starting the module.
-In addition, during startup of the hardware, the hardware DRBG invokes its independent self-test.
+The module runs all the required self-tests which are invoked automatically when module is powered on.

-The occurrence of a self-test error in either the firmware or the hardware DRBG triggers an immediate shutdown of the device preventing any operation.
+The occurrence of any self-test error triggers an immediate shutdown of the module, preventing any operation.